Written byJenny Zeng

 To prevent data loss, you can recover data from the external drive beforehand using the professional external hard drive and USB flash drive recovery software - iBoysoft Mac Data Recovery.

 There are various data recovery tools for Mac.
-Still, we insist that you use iBoysoft Data Recovery for Mac for its excellent recovery performance, suitability for various recovery scenarios, and rich support for macOS 10.9 - macOS 12 & the major external drive brands.
+Still, we insist that you use iBoysoft Data Recovery for Mac for its excellent recovery performance, suitability for various recovery scenarios, and rich support for macOS 10.9 - macOS 13 Ventura.

-It perfectly supports the external hard drives and USB drives from various brands, such as Lacie, Seagate, Toshiba, WD, Samsung T5, etc.
+It perfectly supports external hard drives and USB drives from various brands, such as Lacie, Seagate, Toshiba, WD, Samsung T5, etc. With it, you can easily get back your videos, photos, audio, documents, emails, and many more commonly used file formats.

 You can download it now and preview the files scanned from your drive to test its ability with the steps below.